-Amazon: New High Seems Inevitable
+Amazon: New High Seems Inevitable (NASDAQ:AMZN)

 (Data sourced from Amazon quarterly results, seen here)

 Amazon closed Friday just under $2,410 per share, putting it about $65 away from its all-time high.
-The company is the third largest US tech giant by market cap, only trailing Microsoft (MSFT) and Apple (AAPL).
-Even with its more than $1.2 trillion valuation, the street still sees this stock going higher.
+The company is the third-largest US tech giant by market cap, only trailing Microsoft (MSFT) and Apple (AAPL).
+Even with its more than $1.2 trillion valuation, the Street still sees this stock going higher.
 The current average price target is $2,678.60, implying more than 11% upside from Friday's close.
 Should the stock continue to soar, some investors will start to wonder if a stock split will eventually come.

 One thing that should continue to benefit Amazon in the short term is the rebound in consumer spending.
 A lot of this has to do with the major stimulus being poured into global economies.
 Whether it be checks to individuals, or central banks buying all sorts of assets, equity prices have been propped up.
 Just take a look at the chart below, showing how quickly the US Federal Reserve has taken its balance sheet holdings up by more than $2.5 trillion.
 There are those out there that believe markets could see new highs in a matter of weeks if the rebound continues at its recent pace.